 Each of us is capable of so much in today’s society, so why not choose more compassion?
 Each year animals suffer from things like factory farming, cosmetic testing, poaching, and even exploitation/endangerment as a form of human entertainment.
 Although it varies species to species, animals were born to experience many of the same feelings and emotions as humans.
 In fact, they are able to develop bonds and often collectively have a longer span of memory than what most people would think.

 Humans are not obligate carnivores which means we make a choice each time to consume animal products.
-Each time we as humans purchase meat or dairy, we are directly supporting the suffering of animals.
+Each time we purchase meat or dairy, we are directly supporting the systematic suffering of animals.
 The act of taking a life is not something to be taken lightly, even if it happens by your part indirectly.
-Jokingly enough, vegans tend to be seen to have a more “gentle” and “soft hearted” approach to life because it is free from guilt of aggression.
-If you really break it down in modern day, the decision to hunt, torture, kill, shame, and exploit animals is completely unnecessary.
+Vegans tend to be seen to have a more “gentle” and “soft hearted” approach to life because it is free from the guilt of aggression.
+If you really think about it… in modern day, the decision to hunt, torture, kill, shame, and exploit animals is completely unnecessary.
 Even if it is part of your culture, you have the ability to personally break the cycle and see what life is like without the need to consume animals or their products.
 We each have a chance to use our power for positive influence, one decision at a time.

 Sure, we are all super busy and you might think you don’t have time worry about those types of issues.
 However, we only get one shot (as far as I know) at this life and it’s important to consider the consequences of our decisions.
 In the end, what will be remembered most is how you treated others and what kind of legacy you leave behind.
 I personally choose the path of least destruction, suffering & pain.
 For those that think “you can’t save them all“, consider the fact that consumer activity directly affects company decisions & their day-to-day business practices.

 Reason #2: You Can Directly Play a Role in Protecting the Environment